 You’ll have a decent amount of downtime between stops, lessons, meetings, and meals.
 I’d definitely recommend bringing something to keep you busy like Netflix shows and/or books.
 Quark Expeditions did have some board games to play on the boat as well.

-Below are additional items I found to be helpful and would recommend including in your Antarctica packing list.
+Below are additional items I found to be helpful and would recommend you pack for Antarctica.

 You will want to take your camera and possibly additional lenses on shore with you.
 The zodiac boats aren’t covered so a waterproof bag is highly recommended.
 You may also need to remove some layers while on shore.
 Sitting on the zodiac boat is a lot colder than hiking up the mainland.